Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Mathematical analysis of Monte-Carlo estimators of

 Then, the integrability condition~(ii) of Theorem~\ref{thm_biais_variance_nested} is equivalent to have $\E[|E_X^p-M_X^{p-1}|^{-\eta}]<\infty$ for all $p\in \{2,\dots,P\}$.
 Suppose now that $E_X^p-M_X^{p-1}$ admits a probability density~$f_p(x)$ that is continuous and does not vanish at~$0$.
 Then, the integrability condition near~$0$ gives This indicates that, in a quite general framework, condition~(ii) of Theorem~\ref{thm_biais_variance_nested} is not satisfied for $\eta=1$ but may be satisfied for any $0<\eta<1$. \end{remark}

 The proof of Theorem~\ref{thm_biais_variance_nested} is a consequence of the next lemma, whose proof is postponed to Appendix~\ref{subsec_app_nested}.
 The analysis is rather standard, but the difficulty is to handle in the bias analysis the irregularity of the maximum when two (or more) arguments equal.
 This is why we need Assumption $(i)$ and the finiteness of~$C$ in Assumption~(ii).
 These assumptions are different from Assumptions~2 and~3 that are used by Giles and Goda~\cite{GiGo} in a similar context.
 With their assumptions, they obtain a bias in $O(1/K^{1-\delta}) $ for any arbitrary $0<\delta<1$.
 Here, we directly see the link between the integrability assumption and the bias in $O(1/K^{\frac{1+\eta}{2}})$.
-Besides, let us note that we do need to assume the boundedness of any moments of $Y^p\phi(X)$, $p\in \{1,\dots,P\}$ (Assumption~1 of~\cite{GiGo}) since we are using a different approach that does not make use of the Burkholder-Davis-Gundy inequality. \begin{lemma} Let $(\Omega,\mathcal{F},\mathbb{P})$ a probability space and $\eta \in (0,1]$.
-Besides the random variable~$X$, we consider real valued random variables $\widehat{\theta}_K^{i}$ and functions $\varphi_i(X)$, with $i\in\{1,2\}$ that satisfy the following conditions : \begin{itemize} \item[(i)] $\widehat{\theta}_K^{i}\xrightarrow[K \to \infty]{}\varphi_i(X)\ a.s$ \item[(ii)] There are nonnegative measurable functions $C_i$ and $\sigma_i^2$ such that for all $K\in \N^*$:
+Besides, let us note that we do not need to assume the boundedness of any moments of $Y^p\phi(X)$, $p\in \{1,\dots,P\}$ (Assumption~1 of~\cite{GiGo}) since we are using a different approach that does not make use of the Burkholder-Davis-Gundy inequality. \begin{lemma} Let $\eta \in (0,1]$.
+For $i\in \{1,2\}$, we consider real valued random variables $\widehat{\theta}_K^{i}$ and real valued functions $\varphi_i$ that satisfy the following conditions : \begin{itemize} \item[(i)] $\widehat{\theta}_K^{i}\xrightarrow[K \to \infty]{}\varphi_i(X)\ a.s$ \item[(ii)] There are nonnegative measurable functions $C_i$ and $\sigma_i^2$ such that for all $K\in \N^*$: